eclipse/mosaic.website/content/docs/visualization/statistics.md

     * `VehicleStops` - The total number of stops during the journey of each vehicle.
     * `VehicleTravelTimes` - The total travel time in s of the vehicles.
     * `VehicleDelayTimes` - The deviation of the travel time compared to the fastest travel time possible for the vehicles (in s).
-    * `VehicleTravelledDistances` - The travelled distance inmof the vehicles.
+    * `VehicleTravelledDistances` - The travelled distance of the vehicles in m.
     * `VehicleFuelConsumptions` - The fuel consumptions of the vehicles in l per km.
     * `VehicleHeadways` - Obtain the headway towards the leading vehicle of each vehicle for each simulation step.
 To obtain this value, an application has to be deployed on the vehicles which activates the front distance sensor.
-    * `DetectorFlow` - The flows of each subscripted induction loop.
+    * `DetectorFlow` - The flows of each subscribed induction loop.

 {{% alert note %}}
 For using the detector flow type, inductions loops need to be configured in the SUMO and mapping configuration files (e.g. Highway tutorial).